vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 1. a serial terminal 8n1,115200
 2. an ethernet cable connected to the LAN (***TODO:CHECK!!!***) port

 Set up a TFTP server on the host computer with `IP = 192.168.0.200` and put the image `wnc-fit-uImage_v005.itb` (do not rename, provided [here](./boot/wnc-fit-uImage_v005.itb)) in the TFTP directory.
-This image contains the kernel and rootfs from openWRT.
+This image contains the modified kernel and rootfs from openWRT.

 Boot the Cradlepoint with modified NOR FLash (silent mode disabled), so that Uboot messages are displayed.
 Then press 1 to load image via TFTP (9 seconds break).
 Note that the TFTP Server IP can be changed by modifying the u-boot variable `serverip` and using `saveenv`.